 Even if you complete the IVA early it will remain on your credit file for six years from the date it was approved.
 However, your credit file will be updated to say it has been completed.
 Although this may seem daunting, for many people an IVA may still be an ideal option.
 If you already have outstanding debts on your credit file, an IVA can make it more affordable to pay back those debts which could be a good decision for you in the long-term.

 The longer you wait after your IVA has completed to get a mortgage, the more likely it is you'll be able to get a mortgage with a smaller deposit.
 After a number of years, the IVA will have disappeared from your credit history and you might be able to get a mortgage with a deposit of 5-10%.
 However, if your IVA was more recent, you may be looking at a higher deposit of 15-25%.
+The deposit amount required will depend on the criteria from the specific lender and your individual circumstances.

 This completely depends on your circumstances.
 If you currently have a mortgage, your property could be affected if you choose an IVA.
 During the final year of the IVA, you might have to re-mortgage your home if your share of the equity is more than £5,000, based on certain criteria.
 If this isn’t possible, you may need to extend your IVA by another twelve-monthly payments.
 However, for many people, they may find that the advantages of being able to pay off their debts and keep their home outweigh these disadvantages.